Fresh vs Dried Herbs and Ground vs Whole Spices

 • 3-to-1 ratio of fresh to dry

-• 1 Tbsp of fresh herb = 1 tsp of dried herb
+• 1 tablespoon of fresh herb = 1 teaspoon of dried herb

 Fresh to Ground Dried Herb Conversion

-• 4-to-1 ratio fresh to ground dried or 1 Tbsp fresh = 3/4 tsp ground dried
+• 4-to-1 ratio fresh to ground dried or 1 tablespoon fresh = 3/4 teaspoon ground dried

-• 6-to-1 ratio dried leaf herb to ground dried herb or 1 Tbsp of dried leaf herb = 1/2 tsp of ground dried herb
+• 6-to-1 ratio of dried leaf herb to ground dried herb or 1 tablespoon of dried leaf herb = 1/2 teaspoon of ground dried herb

 Fresh to Dry to Ground Herb Conversions

-The majority of herbs can be converted from fresh to dry using the 3 to 1 ratio and from fresh to ground using the 4 to 1 ratio.
-However, there are some exceptions which are shown in the chart below.
+The majority of herbs can be converted from fresh to dry using the 3-to-1 ratio and from fresh to ground using the 4-to-1 ratio.
+We provide conversions for the most popular herbs below.

 Herb Fresh Dried Ground

-Most herbs, such as cilantro, dill, oregano, rosemary, and thyme 1 Tbsp 1 tsp 3/4 tsp
+Most herbs, including cilantro, dill, oregano, rosemary, and thyme 1 tablespoon 1 teaspoon 3/4 teaspoon

 Ground spices in a bowl next to whole spices